pwasiewicz/NCmdArgs/README.md

 # Release notes

+## Version 1.0.4.4
+* Command name can be implicity splitted by specified char.
+For example, property MyOption can be resolved as my-option.

 ## Version 1.0.4.3
 * Default property for property can be set inside options class (f.e in ctor)